yunhanchen2/coverage-prediction/README.md

      ```
      You can input a number like `50`, `100`, `500`, `1000`, etc.

-2. **0 shot LLM Generation (`gpt_persona_0_shot.py`)**
+1. **0 shot LLM Generation (`gpt_persona_0_shot.py`)**

    - **Description:**
      This script is 0 shot LLM Generation.
 The basic idea is each time when LLM generates a line of ranking, it will first receive a random persona of examers and then receive prompts which include the sushi features and task discription.
-Here we use the gpt-4o and generate `50`, `100`, `500`, `1000` numbers of rankings, and the result will be stored in a file called `sushi_ranking.txt` located in the same directory as `random_ranking.py`.
+Here we use the gpt-4o and generate `50`, `100`, `500`, `1000` numbers of rankings.
+To encourage GPT to be more exploratory when generating data, we shuffle the sushi feature list before each generation and set the temperature to 1.05.

+     **Input:** the number of sushi rankings to generate
+     **Output:** file called `sushi_ranking.txt` containing rankings, located in the same directory as `gpt_persona_0_shot.py`

    - **Running Instruction:**
       First get your OpenAI api: